Jeffrey4899/PLAX_EF_Labels_202501/README.md

   - Validated EF values using a trained A4C model, achieving a mean absolute error (MAE) of 6.64%.
 - **Purpose**: Serves as an independent test set for evaluating PLAX EF prediction models.

-### 2. Generated Dataset
-This dataset contains EF labels generated through the following pipeline:
-- **View Classification**: Applied a fine-tuned video view classifier to identify PLAX and A4C views in MIMIC-IV-ECHO.
-- **EF Value Generation**:
-  - Used a pre-trained A4C model to predict EF values for A4C videos.
-  - Averaged EF predictions across A4C videos in each study to assign EF labels to corresponding PLAX videos.
-- **Size**: 25,532 videos across 4,822 studies.
-- **Purpose**: Enables training of machine learning models for PLAX EF prediction.

 ## File Format
 Both datasets are provided as CSV files with the following columns: